 2. Observe the fitness presenters and what makes them successful.
 Usually, you’re paying attention to the information being shared in a workshop or lecture.
 Shift your focus to the methods of delivery.
 Take note of their visual aids, their attire, the words they use.

 3. Network with presenters and find out how they got started.
 Invite a teacher you know to coffee or lunch (treat them).
 Most people enjoy sharing their success with an admirer.
 Some might be too busy, so ask more than one person.

-4. Brainstorm ideas on what you could teach based upon your experiences and topics not already being covered at the event.
+4. Brainstorm ideas on what you could teach based on your experiences and topics not already being covered at the event.
 What are you good at teaching?
-What do your clients come see you for?
+What do your clients come to see you for?

 5. Pitch your idea to the event coordinators about a year in advance.
-Many will have an application form on their website.
+Many will have an application form on their website to be a fitness presenter.
 Send a few ideas for them to pick from to increase your odds of being chosen.
 Have 3-5 people review your submission before it’s finalized.

-2. Get familiar with the topics being discussed and the tone of voice within your chosen publications.
+2. Familiarize yourself with the topics being discussed and the tone of voice within your chosen publications.
 Some websites/magazines are more serious, others casual.
 Some radiate a sense of humor.
 Take notice – are the posts/articles long or short?

 4. Brainstorm an idea (or a few) for an article/blog title and 1-3 key points that you would cover.
 Titles should be catchy, but not confusing.

 5. Email an editor with your ideas in a “pitch” or “proposal” tone of voice.
 You might get turned down or ignored.
 It happens to even the most seasoned writers.
 Your idea might not fit with their editorial calendar or someone else might already be writing a similar post.
 Editors get a lot of inquiries and don’t always have time to respond to turn you down or tell you why they can’t use your idea.

 On either path – stay persistent.
 Try, try again.